SatelliteWP/accessibility-font-resizer/src/readme.txt

 There is no shortcode for this plugin.
 You can call CSS classes directly without the need of a shortcode.

+= I found a bug =

+Oh no!
+We are really sorry about that.
+Please [report bugs here](https://github.com/SatelliteWP/accessibility-font-resizer/issues).

 == Changelog ==